- Download and print the Official Records Copy Order Form.

 Are marriage records public in Nevada?

+To obtain a marriage or a divorce record, write to the recorder of the county where the event took place.
 Nevada marriage records are open to the public.
 When consulting the originals one may find licenses in one county office and the certificate series in another location.
-The Family History Library has microfilmed many of the early county marriage registers.

 Are you still a Mrs after divorce?